Fort Pierce area roadway and coastal setting on the Treasure Coast

 When is Buc-ee's expected to open near Fort Pierce?

-There is no confirmed public opening date in the reporting provided here.
-Late 2027 or early 2028 appears to be the commonly cited estimate, based on approvals and projected construction timing.
+There is no confirmed public opening date.
+Late 2027 or early 2028 is the commonly cited estimate, but the actual timeline depends on final approvals, permitting, utilities, and construction.

 Sources